anishaj3/FoodApp/README.md

 - Unit Testing
 - Write CI Configuration
 - Dockerize the application
-- Write docker-compose file to build both frontend and backend application
+- docker-compose file to build both frontend and backend application
 ### Building the Favourite Service
 - Building a server in Spring Boot to facilitate CRUD operation over favourite food items stored in MySQL